cp9999/MusicPlaylistManager/README.md

 	A = Matches the Artist exactly
 	N = Matches the filename (with or without same folder)

-3. Option "Match on filename" requires additional setup.
-All the folders that are assigned to the sections of the Plex Media Server must be mapped to the full path as seen by the client that runs this utility.
+3. Option "Match on filename" requires additional setup in case:
+	A. your PMS server does NOT use windows style path AND your m3u file contains lines with relative path information => Mapped Location for each Plex Location must be set to the full path (windows style) as seen by the client that runs this utility.
-Example:
-	=> Plex Media Server(Ubuntu)
-		- Music section:
-			- Folder: /mnt/music		(Mount point for NFS share for music) => The same music folder can be accesed on the windows client at: \\NAS\Music This requires the following mapping:
-		Plex Location 	= /mnt/music
-		Mapped location	= \\NAS\Music		(or //NAS/Music, which is also allowed on Windows)
+	B. your m3u file contains lines with full path information where the path style differs from the path style of your PMS server.
+	   => Mapped Location for each Plex Location must be set to the full path in same path style as used in the m3u-file